covid-19-Re/shiny-dailyRe/Readme.md

-# Estimation of R_effective in Switzerland
+# Shiny app: Show Estimation of R_effective in Switzerland